 Public Act 100-0023.
-On July 7, 2017, Public Act 100-0023 ("P.A.
+On July 7, 2017, Public Act 100-0023 (P.A.
 100-0023") became effective.
 It provides for a new third tier of benefits ("Tier 3") under most Illinois pension systems, including the Pension Fund and the Annuity Fund.
 The Tier 3 benefit plan applicable to the Pension Fund is a hybrid plan comprised of a defined benefit and defined contribution plan, which would apply to new hires and any Tier 2 member who irrevocably elects to be subject to the Tier 3 benefit structure.
-The availability of the Pension Fund to offer a Tier 3 benefit plan relies on the adoption of a resolution by the Board to opt into the Tier 3 benefit plans structure.
-As of the date of this Official Statement, the Board has not passed such a resolution and the Pension Fund has not valued the benefits provided under P.A.
-100-0023, and currently, members hired on or after the approval of P.A.
-100-0023 continue to be valued under P.A.
-96-0889 Tier 2 benefit provisions by the Pension Fund.
-The availability of the Annuity Fund to offer a Tier 3 benefit defined benefit plan relies on the adoption of an ordinance by the City of Chicago to opt into the Tier 3 benefit plans structure.
-The City passed such an ordinance, and any person who becomes a contributing member to the Annuity Fund on or after July 6, 2017; or any Tier 2 member who irrevocably elected, between October 1, 2017 and November 15, 2017, to be subject to the Tier 3 benefit structure will now be part of the Tier 3 benefit structure.
-As of December 31, 2021, the Annuity Fund had 10,902 active Tier 3 members.
+The availability of the Annuity Fund to offer a Tier 3 benefit defined benefit plan relied on the adoption of an ordinance by the City of Chicago to opt into the Tier 3 benefit plans structure.
+The City passed such an ordinance, and any person who becomes a contributing member to the Annuity Fund on or after July 6, 2017; or any Tier 2 member who irrevocably elected, between October 1, 2017 and November 15, 2017, to be subject to the Tier 3 benefit structure is now part of the Tier 3 benefit structure.
+As of December 31, 2022, the Annuity Fund had 14,531 active Tier 3 members.

 Public Act 100-465.
 On August 31, 2017, Public Act 100-465 ("P.A.
 100-465") became effective and authorized the Board to increase the annual Pension Property Tax Levy to a rate not to exceed 0.567% in tax year 2017 and thereafter from 0.383% in tax year 2016.
 The Board increased the levy to the maximum rate for the first time in tax year 2017, producing \$424 million for the Pension fund in Fiscal Year 2018.
-The levy grew to \$464 million in Fiscal Year 2022 and is expected to produce \$551.6 million in Fiscal Year 2023.
+The levy grew to \$464 million in Fiscal Year 2022 and is expected to produce \$557 million in Fiscal Year 2024.
 P.A.
 100-465 also provides for an increase in the required annual contribution by the State to the Pension Fund to cover the "normal pension costs" of Board teachers and other covered employees, similar to State funding that has historically been provided to other school districts in the State for teachers' pensions.
 When combined with the existing \$12 million State Pension Fund normal cost contribution, this increase brought the total contributions by the State to the Pension Fund for Fiscal Year 2018 to \$233 million.
-The total contribution was \$277 million in Fiscal Year 2022 and will be \$309 million in Fiscal year 2023.
+The total contribution was \$309 million in Fiscal Year 2023 and will be \$323 million in Fiscal year 2024.
 The amount is expected to increase annually based on the Pension Fund's certification of the projected normal cost contribution and any required healthcare contributions (i.e., the annual retiree healthcare reimbursement subsidies) which have historically been capped at \$65 million.
 See Table 1 for historical contributions by the State to the Pension Fund.